Operation Punishment (1981): Battle

-The plan for the offensive involved the Zimbabwean army sealing the border between Espungabera and Mávuè to stop any RENAMO escape attempts westward while a force of 1000 men led by Major General Tome Eduardo would advance on Chicarre from Machaze and elements of the 2nd Brigade lead by Domingos Fondo would travel northwards across the Save River and strike Chicarre from the south.
+The plan for the offensive involved the Zimbabwean army sealing the border between Espungabera and Mávuè to stop any RENAMO escape attempts westward while a force of 1000 men led by Major General Tome Eduardo would advance on Chicarre from Machaze and elements of the 2nd Brigade led by Domingos Fondo would travel northwards across the Save River and strike Chicarre from the south.

 The operation began on the 4th of December with an air assault using two MiG-17 fighter jets followed by a prolonged artillery bombardment.
 Soon after the operation began, many RENAMO rebels at Chicarre fled north to Mabudo Mountain and subsequently Jambe while others fled south to Chidoco and later northern Inhambane province.
 Mozambican forces soon ran into trouble as Fondo’s forces were unable to cross the Save River leaving only Eduardo’s forces to continue.
 The heaviest fighting of the operation began when FPLM forces reached the base of the mountain where rebels had taken up defensive positions.
 However, the base fell to FPLM forces on the 7th of December with the remaining rebels being airlifted by South Africa out of Mozambique.
 Following the offensive mop up operations took place finding any rebels scattered around the area.